 The majority of students on financial aid receive assistance in the form of loans.
 While many students graduate with significant debt levels, starting salaries are often substantial enough to support repayment of these debts.
 Graduates with relatively low incomes, or graduates at moderate incomes with very high levels of educational debt, can receive assistance through our Low Income Protection Plan (LIPP) program to help with the repayment of their loans.
 Graduates who do not qualify for LIPP should investigate other repayment options.
 Please refer to the LIPP section of our website for more information.

 If you carefully plan your expenses for the three years of law school, you can reduce your need for loans and your overall total borrowing.
 If you choose to spend more now, you may find yourself with possibly as much as $10,000 more in debt by the time you graduate.
 An additional $10,000 in debt will cost you a total of $16,000 in principal and interest payments over a ten-year repayment period.
 The following suggestions are offered to help you reduce your overall debt.

 - Living in a dorm may be the most economical choice.
 Carefully check the cost of each dorm.
 Some are more expensive than others.

 - Try to avoid a single apartment unless you are married or have dependents.
 To stay within the living expense budget, students with apartments should try to have a roommate.

-- Plan to eat out infrequently unless you are living in a dormitory.
+- Plan to eat out infrequently.
 If you must eat your meals out, choose carefully and keep track of your weekly expenditures.
 Just knowing how you spend on eating out can help you notice when it’s too much.

 - Do not bring a car to Cambridge unless you are married and your spouse is working and needs the car to commute to work, or unless you have a family.
 It is far cheaper to rent a car for occasional excursions beyond the Cambridge/Boston area than it is to pay for insurance and parking.